Smiley-Boy00/mtou/README.md

 ## :speech_balloon: Feedback

-We welcome contributions, bug reports, and feature requests!
 If you encounter a problem or have an idea for improvement:
-1. Open an **[Issue](https://github.com/Smiley-Boy00/smitools/issues)** describing your problem, suggestion, or request.
+1. Open an **[Issue](https://github.com/Smiley-Boy00/mtou/issues)** describing your problem, suggestion, or request.
-2. Include as much detail as possible — logs, screenshots, reproduction steps.
+2. Include as much detail as possible: logs, screenshots, reproduction steps.
 3. If you're a developer, feel free to submit a **Pull Request** with proposed changes.

 💡 Your feedback will influence future releases!